thomaskkk/jira_metrics_eazybi/README.md

 # jira_metrics_eazybi
-This a simple API that captures a public report from Eazybi and do calculations to output the Monte Carlo metrics to be imported to Eazybi source.
+This a simple API that captures a public report from Eazybi and do calculations to output the Monte Carlo forecast metrics to be imported to Eazybi source.

+The output could be, for example: How many itens the team could deliver in 14 days with 85% cofidence(percentile)?

-This api is deployable in GCP Cloud Run
+This api is deployable in GCP Cloud Run.

 ## How to use
 ### Eazybi public report